CRISPR gene editing: CRISPR screening

-The clustered regularly interspaced short palindrome repeats (CRISPR)/Cas9 system is a gene-editing technology that can induce double-strand breaks (DSBs) anywhere guide ribonucleic acids (gRNA) can bind with the protospacer adjacent motif (PAM) sequence.
+The clustered regularly interspaced short palindromic repeats (CRISPR)/Cas9 system is a gene-editing technology that can induce double-strand breaks (DSBs) anywhere guide ribonucleic acids (gRNA) can bind with the protospacer adjacent motif (PAM) sequence.
 Single-strand nicks can also be induced by Cas9 active-site mutants, also known as Cas9 nickases.
 By simply changing the sequence of gRNA, the Cas9-endonuclease can be delivered to a gene of interest and induce DSBs.
 The efficiency of Cas9-endonuclease and the ease by which genes can be targeted led to the development of CRISPR-knockout (KO) libraries both for mouse and human cells, which can cover either specific gene sets of interest or the whole-genome.
-CRISPR screening helps scientist to create a systematic and high-throughput genetic perturbation within live model organisms.
+CRISPR screening helps scientists to create a systematic and high-throughput genetic perturbation within live model organisms.
 This genetic perturbation is necessary for fully understanding gene function and epigenetic regulation.
 The advantage of pooled CRISPR libraries is that more genes can be targeted at once.

 Knock-out libraries are created in a way to achieve equal representation and performance across all expressed gRNAs and carry an antibiotic or fluorescent selection marker that can be used to recover transduced cells.
 There are two plasmid systems in CRISPR/Cas9 libraries.
 First, is all in one plasmid, where sgRNA and Cas9 are produced simultaneously in a transfected cell.
 Second, is a two-vector system: sgRNA and Cas9 plasmids are delivered separately.
-It's important to deliver thousands of unique sgRNAs-containing vectors to a single vessel of cells by viral transduction at low multiplicity of infection (MOI, typically at 0.1-0.6), it prevents the probability that an individual cell clone will get more than one type of sgRNA otherwise it can lead to incorrect assignment of genotype to phenotype.
+It is important to deliver thousands of unique sgRNAs-containing vectors to a single vessel of cells by viral transduction at low multiplicity of infection (MOI, typically at 0.1–0.6), it prevents the probability that an individual cell clone will get more than one type of sgRNA otherwise it can lead to incorrect assignment of genotype to phenotype.